Teresa Giudice’s Brother Joe Gorga Hopes Teresa Is Prepared For Divorce

 Real Housewives of New Jersey star Joe Gorga, 39, who is the brother of co-star Teresa Giudice, recently spoke out about his sister’s plans depending on how Joe Giudice’s release from jail and potential deportation play out.
-Gorga supported Teresa’s earlier assertions from the end of 2018, when Teresa stated that her and the couple’s four children will not follow Joe to Italy if he is deported there.
+Gorga supported Teresa’s earlier assertions from the end of 2018, when Teresa stated that she and the couple’s four children will not follow Joe to Italy if he is deported there.
 Teresa feels that uprooting their children to another country would be a terrible idea and has insisted her decision is based on what she feels is the best interest for the couple’s kids.

 “If he goes to Italy, they’re not going,” Gorga said on Monday, March 11, according Fox 5.
 “Is she prepared [to divorce Joe]?
 She has no choice.
 She has to be prepared.”